Aanalpatel99/OCR-Edge/README.md

 ## 🔍 Overview

 Traditional OCR models like TrOCR offer high accuracy but are computationally heavy.
-LightOCR solves this by:
+OCR-Edge solves this by:
 - Fine-tuning a **teacher model** (transformer-based)
 - Training a **student model** (CNN+LSTM) using **soft labels** from the teacher
 - Comparing performance and running time